Updated

-The U.S. Consumer Product Safety Commission (CPSC), a national government agency that’s charged with protecting the public from unreasonable consumer product injury and death, made it a point to remind Americans that extreme weather conditions put people at risk of power outages, carbon monoxide poisoning, fire and electric shock.
+The U.S. Consumer Product Safety Commission (CPSC) made it a point to remind Americans that extreme weather conditions put people at risk of power outages, carbon monoxide poisoning, fire and electric shock.

-With hurricane season on the Gulf and Atlantic Coast running from June 1 to November 30, according to the National Weather Service’s (NWS) current forecast, families still have time to review tropical storm hazards and prepare for worst case scenarios.
+With hurricane season on the Gulf and Atlantic Coast running from June 1 to Nov.
+30, according to the National Weather Service’s (NWS) current forecast, families still have time to review tropical storm hazards and prepare for worst-case scenarios.

-Here are safety precautions that the CPSC and NWS want Americans to keep in mind for any and all future storms.
+Here are safety precautions that the CPSC and the NWS want Americans to keep in mind for current and future storms.

 Know how to use a generator

-Each year, 85 U.S. consumers die from generator-linked carbon monoxide poisoning each year, the CPSC estimates.
+Each year, over 200 U.S. consumers die from generator-linked carbon monoxide poisoning each year, the CPSC estimates.

-Carbon monoxide poisoning from portable gasoline-powered generators "can kill in minutes" because the gas is "colorless and odorless," the CPSC warns.
+Carbon monoxide poisoning from portable gasoline-powered generators "can kill in minutes" because the gas is "colorless and odorless."

 People who are exposed to carbon monoxide can lose consciousness before they recognize common poisoning symptoms such as nausea, dizziness or weakness, according to the CPSC.